garethjmsaunders/digital-code-style-guide/css/03-comments.md

 Write comments as complete, grammatical sentences with an initial capital (    unless it refers to an ID/class identifier—never change the case of identifiers) and a full-stop at the end.

 As a rule, you should comment anything that isn't immediately obvious from the code alone.
+These could be explaining:

+* the structure and/or role of a file;
+* the goal of a ruleset;
+* the idea behind a magic number;
+* the reason for a CSS declaration;
+* the order of CSS declarations;
+* the thought process behind a way of doing things.

 That is to say, there is no need to tell someone that color: red; will make something red, but if you're using overflow: hidden; to clear floats—as opposed to clipping an element's overflow—this is probably something worth documenting.

 It should go without saying, keep comments up-to-date when code changes.